RouninMedia/axe/README.md

 **axe selectors** are an *extension* to the official selector syntax of Cascading Style Sheets (.css files).

 **axe selectors** enable the selection of parent elements, ancestor elements and preceding sibling elements.

+**axe selectors** also enable the selection of _any_ other element in the document by id, class, attribute or type.

 # Existing CSS Symbol Selectors